dlotfi/OpenOOD/medood/README.md

 We utilize only the [*Training*](https://www.cbica.upenn.edu/MICCAI_BraTS2020_TrainingData) split of this dataset, as only the training data include labels.
 This split contains 369 multimodal MRI scans: 293 HGG and 76 LGG.

-The T1-weighted MRIs serve as our in-distribution data, while the post-contrast T1-weighted and T2-FLAIR MRIs are used as modality-shift out-of-distribution data.
-Additionally, we generate a transformation-shifted out-of-distribution dataset by applying various transformations to the T1-weighted MRIs.
+The T1-weighted MRIs serve as our in-distribution (ID) data, while the post-contrast T1-weighted and T2-FLAIR MRIs are used as modality-shift out-of-distribution (OOD) data.
+Additionally, we generate a transformation-shifted OOD dataset by applying various transformations to the T1-weighted MRIs.
+The T2-weighted MRIs are reserved for use as validation data during the training of the OOD detection model.

 ### LUMIERE